-Tender, sticky, sweet, spicy cocktail chicken meatballs are a perfect appetizer or weeknight meal over fluffy rice.
+Tender, sticky, sweet, spicy saucy baked chicken meatballs are a perfect appetizer or easy weeknight meal over fluffy rice.
 Impressive, but so quick and easy.

-Seriously, this whole recipe takes about 25 minutes, it can be made ahead for a party or potluck and, most of all, it’s very tasty (so said my tester husband last night).
-It’s actually a twist on our Bourbon Chicken (copycat-ish) recipe, using chicken meatballs instead of chicken pieces – and the same sauce.
+Seriously, this whole recipe takes about 25 minutes, it can be made ahead for a party or potluck and, most of all, it’s very tasty (so said my tester husband).
+It’s actually a twist on our Bourbon Chicken recipe, using chicken meatballs instead of chicken pieces – and the same sauce.

 The sauce has bold flavors and can be made as spicy as you like or not at all.
 The bourbon is optional.